 Cordaid in Democratic Republic of Congo

-Cordaid makes health care more accessible and improves the quality of care in 24 out 26 provinces.
-Our Results-Based Financing (RBF) approach, enables patients to have a say in the way they are treated and safeguards quality of and access to health care services in DR Congo.
+Cordaid makes health care more accessible and improves quality of the care in 26 Provinces of the DR Congo.
+Our approach of Results-Based Financing (RBF) supports the access to the care, allow patients to have a look on the way in which they are treated and preserves qualities of care services

-Cordaid uses RBF to improve the Congolese education system.
-RBF helps to achieve increased quantity (more children in school) and higher quality (improved learning outcomes and relevance).
+Cordaid also uses RBF to improve the Congolese education system.
+RBF helps to achieve increased quantity (32,848 children in school, concerning 741 schools.
+It is expected to reach 1350 schools by December 2019) and higher qualities (improved learning outcomes and relevance).

 Cordaid’s aim is to contribute to a stable and peaceful DR Congo.
 We set up legal clinics to strengthen community knowledge on the functioning of judicial, security and administrative institutions.

 Key results 2018